DANS-KNAW/easy-stage-dataset/README.md

                                                     dataset will be constructed
     -r, --stage-file-data-as-redirect-datastreams   Stage file items so that the content of file data will NOT be stored in managed Fedora Storage
-    -t, --submission-timestamp  <arg>               Timestamp in ISO8601 format -u, --urn  <arg>                                The URN to assign to the new dataset in EASY --help                                      Show help message
+    -s, --stub-av-files                             Stage audio or video (AV) file items so that the content of file data will NOT be stored in managed Fedora Storage -t, --submission-timestamp  <arg>               Timestamp in ISO8601 format -u, --urn  <arg>                                The URN to assign to the new dataset in EASY --help                                      Show help message